colmena/colmena/CONTRIBUTING.md

 GitHub.
 Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:

-- version of Colmena CMS used
+- version of Colmena used
 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails